zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 [comment]: <> (         For maintenance/non-user facing ZEPs, this section should focus on how other contributors should reason about the changes, and give concrete examples of its impact, both short term and long term.)
 [comment]: <> (         For organizational ZEPs, this section should provide an example-driven introduction to the new policy or process, and explain its impact on the development process in concrete terms.)

-Building state on follower's means, that since the follower already have the data on the replicated log he consumes it similar to the Leader.
+Building state on follower's means, that since the follower already has the data on the replicated log, he consumes it similar to the Leader.
 This is done instead of replicating snapshots from the leader to the follower's.
 In this section I will describe and discuss the conceptional idea.

 ## Distinction to normal raft